softspring/doctrine-simple-translation-type-bundle/README.md

 ## Manage the model

-The model class is *Softspring\DoctrineSimpleTranslationTypeBundle\Doctrine\Model\SimpleTranslation*.
+The model class is *Softspring\DoctrineSimpleTranslationTypeBundle\Model\SimpleTranslation*.

 **Set the default translation**